Close

 There are some very common causes or triggers of Dry Eye that affect lots of people, and some less common causes, like pre-existing conditions and specific medication that can cause irritating symptoms for a minority of people.

-1. Age/ Menopause
+1. Age/ Menopause and dry eyes

 One of the most common causes of Dry Eye Syndrome is age, especially if you are a woman.
 Dry Eye affects approximately 5-30% of the elderly population, with menopause increasing the likelihood of developing symptoms.[3]